Skip to main content

 This command performs a backup and rotation of the Logs directory.
 That is, it appends .<yyyy>-<mm>-<dd>-<hhmmss>. <SerialNo> to the old directory name and creates a new directory with the original name, up to a maximum of <N> copies (default is 7).

-If the directory path set in PsTempDir ends with the instance name, the entire log folder will be rotated, creating new folders named after the instance.
-Otherwise, all files and folders contained inside PsTempDir will be (non-recursively) rotated, using their original names.
+If the directory path set in the PsTempDir system variable (Maintenance > Options) ends with the instance name, the entire log folder will be rotated, creating new folders named after the instance.
+Otherwise, all files and folders contained inside PsTempDir will be non-recursively rotated, using their original names.

 To perform a one time manual rotation of the log file directory, type: